jepsen-io/jepsen/infoq/article.markdown

 client's commit message arrived at the server, the transaction never took place.

-There is no way to distinguish these cases from the client.
+There is no way to reliably distinguish these cases from the client.
 A network partition–and indeed, most network errors–doesn't mean a failure.
 It means the *absence* of information.
-Without a partition-tolerant commit protocol, like extended three-phase commit, we cannot assert the state of the system for these writes.
+Without a partition-tolerant commit protocol, like extended three-phase commit, we cannot assert the state of these writes.

-You can handle this indeterminacy by making your operations idempotent and retrying blindly, or by writing the transaction ID as a part of the transaction itself, and querying for it after the partition heals.
+You can handle this indeterminacy by making your operations idempotent and retrying them blindly, or by writing the transaction ID as a part of the transaction itself, and querying for it after the partition heals.

 ## Redis

 Redis is a data structure server, typically deployed as a shared heap.
-It provides fast access to strings, lists, sets, maps, and other structures with a simple text protocol.
-Since it runs on one single-threaded server, it offers linearizable consistency by default: all operations happen in a single, well-defined order.
+Since it runs on one single-threaded server, it offers linearizable consistency by
+default: all operations happen in a single, well-defined order.

 Redis also offers asynchronous primary->secondary replication.
 A single server is chosen as the primary, which can accept writes.
 It relays its state changes to secondary servers, which follow along.
-Asynchronous, in this context, means that clients *do not block* while the primary replicates a given operation to secondaries--the write will "eventually" arrive on the secondaries.
+Asynchronous, in this context, means that clients *do not block* while the primary replicates a given operation--the write will "eventually" arrive on the secondaries.

 To handle discovery, leader election, and failover, Redis includes a companion
 system: Redis Sentinel.
-Sentinel nodes gossip the state of the Redis servers they can see, and attempt to promote and demote nodes to maintain CP semantics.
+Sentinel nodes gossip the state of the Redis servers they can see, and attempt to promote and demote nodes to maintain a single authoritative primary.

-In this test, I've installed Redis and Redis Sentinel on all 5 Redis nodes.
+In this test, I've installed Redis and Redis Sentinel on all five nodes.
 Initially all five clients read from the primary on n1, and n2–n5 are secondaries.
 Then we partition n1 and n2 away from n3, n4, and n5.